ajgallego/deep-learning/docs/session-3.md

 In this session:

-* We will the neural autoencoder architecture.
+* We will present and thorouhgly analyze the possibilites of neural autoencoder architectures.
 * We will introduce the idea of generative neural models focusing on the case of Generative Adversarial Networks.